anyscale/madewithml.github.io/docs/courses/mlops/augmentation.md

 - **Natural language processing (NLP)**: substitutions (synonyms, tfidf, embeddings, masked models), random noise, spelling errors, etc.
 - **Computer vision (CV)**: crop, flip, rotate, pad, saturate, increase brightness, etc.

+!!! warning
+    While the transformations on some data modalities, such as images, are easy to inspect and validate, others may introduce silent errors.
+For example, shifting the order of tokens in text can significantly alter the meaning (“this is really cool” → “is this really cool”).
+Therefore, it’s important to measure the noise that our augmentation policies will introduce and do have granular control over the transformations that take place.

 ## Libraries

 Depending on the feature types and tasks, there are many data augmentation libraries which allow us to extend our training data.